 If you do find bats in your attic, evict them humanely by installing a “one-way door” at their entrance hole.
 You can find their point of entrance by watching from the ground at dusk when they leave the attic to feed.
 Make a “one-way door” by installing a piece of netting as a flap.
 Bats will be able to crawl under the flap to get out, but will not be able to lift the flap to get back in.
 To ensure all bats exit, leave the “one-way door” in place for several days and then permanently seal the hole.

-Wear heavy leather gloves when attempting to catch and release bats that have gotten into your home.
-Bats have very small teeth and cannot bite through leather.
+Don’t try to capture bats that have gotten into your home.
+Contact your local animal control office for help.
 If you are bitten or suspect that you have been bitten, contact your local health department immediately.

 Don’t assume there are no bats in your home just because you have not seen any enter or exit.
 If you find a hole, assume there may be bats and check your attic thoroughly before sealing it.
 Trapped bats will starve to death!

 Consider simply coexisting with these gentle creatures.
 Skunks are naturally docile and non-aggressive.
 If you see one in your yard, it is best to just leave it alone and let it leave on its own time.